Getting Engaged During the Holidays?

 A bit embarrassed, she asked him if he realized he was talking to her in front of their entire family.
-With a smile on his face, he responded, “Yes.”
+With a smile on his face, he responded, “Yes”.
 After a few more moments of sharing, Jim asked Christie to marry him.
-She said yes, and everyone broke out in applause.
+She said yes, and everyone applauded.

-Many couples get engaged over the holidays.
-In fact, according to WeddingWire, almost 33 percent of marriage proposals occur between Thanksgiving and New Year’s Day.
+According to WeddingWire, almost 33 percent of marriage proposals occur between Thanksgiving and New Year’s Day.

-“There is something special about celebrating the big moment with family and friends who are gathered together during this special time,” said Dr. Greg Smalley, co-author of Before You Plan Your Wedding…Plan Your Marriage.
+“There is something special about celebrating the big moment with family and friends who are gathered together during this special time,” says Dr. Greg Smalley, co-author of Before You Plan Your Wedding…Plan Your Marriage.
 “However, the memories of the ‘moment’ are often shoved to the backseat as many of these couples hurriedly launch into planning for a June wedding.
 Since they only have six months to get ready, they spend all their time planning for the ‘day’ instead of doing things that will help them stay married for a lifetime.”

-“We see so many couples who clearly want to have successful marriages,” Smalley said.
+“We see so many couples who clearly want to have successful marriages,” Smalley says.
 “The good news is most of them can be successful as long as they get the right knowledge and skills.
 Research shows that couples who succeed gain the knowledge they need before they settle into destructive patterns that often lead to divorce.”

 “You can have a ‘perfect’ wedding day and a safe marriage relationship.
-It just takes some additional effort,” Smalley said.
+It just takes some additional effort,” Smalley shares.
 “Building a safe relationship is key to a strong foundation for your marriage.
 Ideally, your marriage should feel like the safest place on earth.”